BeWe11/rasa_composite_entities/README.md

 ```
 Every word starting with a "@" will be considered a placeholder for an entity with that name.
 The component is agnostic to the origin of entities, you can use anything that Rasa NLU returns as the "entity" field in its messages.
 This means that you can not only use the entities defined in your common examples, but also numerical entities from duckling etc.

+Longer patterns always take precedence over shorter patterns.
+If a shorter pattern matches entities that would also be matched by a longer pattern, the shorter pattern is ignored.

 ## Explanation

 Composite entities act as containers that group several entities into logical units.
 Consider the following example phrase: